 I realize as I write this that I am becoming more like the birds as I age.
 I spend my days enjoying the sun and the rain.
 I accept what life brings me with less and less anxiety.
 I care little about what people think, and I don’t often hurry.
 I am at peace and capable of seeing what, in my youth, was only a blur.
 Perhaps, these are among the greatest gifts of aging.

-I guess this unknown state that I am working toward is the state in which the birds live — a state of nature — a state of freedom — a state of wild.
-It is not a decomposing; it is not death.
-It is a becoming.
+I guess this unknown state that I am working toward, this becoming, is the state in which the birds live — a state of wild.